gwilku/jscan-docs/general/getting_started.rst

 You will need a compatible adapter.
 Check out the list of `compatible adapters`_.

+For Wrangler JL, Gladiator JT and possibly some other vehicles from 2018 onwars, you will need a security bypass cable.
+See details for each vehicle on our website and read the warning on the main screen of JScan app.

 Bluetooth adapter
 =================

 1. Plug the adapter into the OBD port
-	In newer vehicles (2018+) you might need to use a security bypass cable in order to make changes to your vehicle.
+	In newer vehicles (2018+) you might need to use a `security bypass`_ cable in order to make changes to your vehicle.
 See the vehicle-specific section.

 2. **Turn the key to ON/RUN position**
 	.. caution::   The dashboard controls need to light up, basic checks need to be performed.